alan-turing-institute/data-classification-app/README.md

 Azure deployment requires you to configure an `.env` file, run a deployment script, and perform certain actions on the Azure Portal.

+To deploy a development instance at the ATI, you will need access to the Alan Turing Institute active directory (where the resource groups and apps will be created) and the Data Study Group Development active directory (where the app is registered with Azure and test users can be created).

 ### Register an app using the Azure Active Directory

 This step may not be required if your app was previously registered, because the registration will remain even if the webapp and resource group are deleted.